Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: And did you add honey to that meat before you pate it?

 Q: Why don't you get your meat ground?

-Wouldn't that be simpler?
+Q: Wouldn't that be simpler?

 A: Your body makes hydrochloric acid to dissolve larger particles of food to put it into a soup.
 Then the bacteria infiltrates that and then the bacteria's waste is our nutrients.

+Q: No I mean if you have -

-Listen to me.
+A: Listen to me.
 So if you have ground meat, your body still has to make a lot of hydrochloric acid to dissolve that into a soup.
 If it's pateed, by the time you finish mixing it and saliva in your mouth, it's the soup.
 Your body doesn't even have to manufacture hydrochloric acid.
 Anywhere in the stomach or intestines.
 I sleep 1 to 1.5 hours less when I pate my foods.
 When I eat ground meat, I have to still sleep 45 minutes to an hour more.
-If I take meat and cut it like I eat meat here, I will sleep an extra 2 hours to an hour.
+If I take meat and cut it like I eat meat here, I will sleep an extra 2 hours to an hour tonight.
 Because my body has to make a lot of hydrochloric acid to dissolve that into a soup for the bacteria to eat.
 So if you want to maximize your time and energy, don't do something you don't have to do.
 Pate your meat.

 Q: If you have ground meat, I still pate it.